-As a starting point, the average cost of a funeral in 2014 was more than $7,000.1 There might also be probate fees or other funeral costs.
+As a starting point, the national median cost of a funeral in 2017 was more than $7,000.1 There might also be probate fees or other funeral costs.

 If your children are going to college, this is another item to set aside for immediate expenses.
 You’ll also want to figure in the cost of future college education for younger children.